mounika-varshini/MounikaVarshiniPortfolio/README.md

-# MounikaVarshini My portfolio website
+# MounikaVarshini An Angular11 application which I built to showcase all  my professional information in detail.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.